franiglesias/php-golden/doc/master_approval_cookbook.md

 * "Backstage passes", like aged brie, increases in Quality as its SellIn value approaches; Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert
 ```

-The first rule tells us that `sellIn==0` is important.
+* The first rule tells us that `sellIn==0` is important.
-`quality==0` is also a significant value, because is a limit.
+* `quality==0` is also a significant value, because is a limit.
 The same goes for `quality==50`.
-"Aged Brie" is a type of Item that has a special rule.
+* "Aged Brie" is a type of Item that has a special rule.
-"Sulfuras" is very special type of Item (and it has a different name in code)
+* "Sulfuras" is very special type of Item (and it has a different name in code)
-"Backstage passed" is also special.
+* "Backstage passed" is also special.
 And it defines some values of interest for `sellIn`: `10` and `5`.

-So, we could start by adding this values to the test:
+So, we could start by adding these values to the test:

 ```php
 class GildedRoseTest extends TestCase